Meet your tutor, Dr Dan Green (an IASSC Accredited Training Associate)

-An example of the monthly webinar with Dr Green.
+An example of the fortnightly webinar with Dr Green.

 If you don’t feel you have an aptitude for exams, we give you the opportunity to retake the exam in the event you fail on your first attempt.
 As per the IASSCs rules, you must wait a minimum of two weeks before attempting your retake.
 This is to allow you sufficient time to revise for the second attempt.
 The exam retake must be taken within 12 months from time of enrolment.